 Studio Apartment: The Studio Apartment is a small room as well, but works very nicely for little families with extended stays, or for a couple that simply wants a world of their own.
 The little room has a queen size bed, a day bed and a trundle (3 beds total, 1 queen, 2 twins).
 Therefore it easily sleeps up to four adults, but is still coded for up to 5 people.
 Often couples with kids and an infant have managed very well.
 The apartment has a tv, telephone, small kitchen with very limited dishes and utensils (gourmets are encouraged to bring their own toys).
 There is a refrigerator, microwave, stove/oven, small table for eating.
 Perhaps the most appreciated aspect is that the apartment sits by itself.

 TV: There is cable and it comes in pretty well most of the time (county cable is not the same as the city).
 We have about 50 channels, but no premium channels (like HBO).
-We have a DVD player that is loaned out.

 There is a small box of snacks that works like an honor bar.
 We have this instead of vending machines.